openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-methods-datepicker-dialog.md

 >
 > The APIs of this module are supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.
 >
 > The functionality of this module depends on UI context.
 This means that the APIs of this module cannot be used where the UI context is unclear.
-For details, see [UIContext](../apis/js-apis-arkui-UIContext.md#uicontext).
+For details, see [UIContext](../js-apis-arkui-UIContext.md#uicontext).
 >
-> Since API version 10, you can use the [showDatePickerDialog](../apis/js-apis-arkui-UIContext.md#showdatepickerdialog) API in [UIContext](../apis/js-apis-arkui-UIContext.md#uicontext) to obtain the UI context.
+> Since API version 10, you can use the [showDatePickerDialog](../js-apis-arkui-UIContext.md#showdatepickerdialog) API in [UIContext](../js-apis-arkui-UIContext.md#uicontext) to obtain the UI context.

 ## DatePickerDialog.show

-show(options?: DatePickerDialogOptions)
+static show(options?: DatePickerDialogOptions)

 Shows a date picker dialog box.